-The JBL Tune 760NC are decently comfortable.
+The JBL 760NC are decently comfortable.
 They're lightweight, and the padding on the ear cups and the headband feels plush and comfortable.
 Unfortunately, they clamp a bit too tightly on your head, which could feel uncomfortable during long listening sessions.
 If you wear glasses or have thick hair, you'll have to adjust them a bit to get a comfortable fit.

 The JBL Tune 760NC have great bass accuracy.
 The low-bass and mid-bass are slightly overemphasized, which adds extra thump and punch to your mixes.
 In songs like Cherish the Day by Sade, the bassline sounds powerful and full-bodied when it comes in at 1:38.
 However, the bass delivery is inconsistent and depends on the headphone's fit, positioning, and seal, so these results represent the average response.
-Your real-world experience may vary.

 The mid accuracy is amazing.
 The range is very balanced and neutral, so vocals and lead instruments reproduce clearly, accurately, and with detail.

-The JBL Tune 760NC have very good treble accuracy.
-The range is pretty balanced, so vocals, lead instruments, and sibilants are bright and detailed.
+They have very good treble accuracy.
+The range is pretty balanced, so vocals, lead instruments, and sibilants are generally bright and detailed.
 However, there's a dip between the low and mid-treble that causes some vocals and instruments to lose presence in the mix.

 These headphones have good peaks and dips performance, meaning they follow their own sound profile reasonably well.
 The peak in the low-bass to the mid-bass adds extra thump and punch to the mix.
-The low-treble is a bit uneven, so vocals and lead instruments are alternatively harsh and difficult to hear.
-Also, the uneven mid-treble can make sibilants alternately piercing and dull.
+The low-treble is a bit uneven, so vocals and lead instruments are alternatively harsh and veiled.
+Also, the uneven mid-treble makes sibilants alternately piercing and dull.

-The JBL Tune 760NC have an impressive imaging performance.
+These headphones have an impressive imaging performance.
 This aligns with other JBL headphones we've tested and indicates the manufacturer's quality control and ergonomics.
 While our unit's weighted group delay falls mostly below the audibility threshold, the small peaks indicate a slightly loose bass.
 However, the treble is transparent.
-Also, the L/R drivers of our test unit are fairly well-matched in phase and amplitude, so sound objects like voices accurately localize within the stereo image.
+Also, the L/R drivers of our unit are fairly well-matched in phase and amplitude, so sound objects like voices accurately localize within the stereo image.
 There's some mismatch in frequency, but it's pretty slight, so you may only notice a few holes in the stereo image.
-That said, these results are only valid for our test unit, so your real-world experience can vary.
+That said, imaging performance tends to vary between different units.

 These headphones have a poor passive soundstage.
 The soundstage isn't very large or natural-sounding.
 As a result, audio seems like it's coming from inside your head rather than from speakers placed all around you.

-The JBL Tune 760NC have a good weighted harmonic distortion performance.
+The weighted harmonic distortion performance is good.
 At a normal listening volume, there are some slight peaks, but this can be hard to hear with real-life content.
 Most frequencies fall within good limits, so audio reproduction is clean and pure.

 These are the settings we used to test these headphones.
 Our results are only valid with these settings.

 These headphones have a satisfactory leakage performance.
-They leak a bit of audio, especially in the treble range, which should sound mostly thin.
-That said, if you're listening at loud volumes in a moderately noisy environment like an office, the leakage shouldn't be too noticeable.
+They leak a bit of audio, especially in the treble range, which will sound mostly thin.
+That said, the leakage won't be too noticeable if you're listening at loud volumes in a moderately noisy environment like an office.

 The microphone's recording quality is satisfactory.
 Your voice sounds natural and neutral but also quite thin.
-That said, whoever's on the other end of the line should still be able to understand you.
+That said, whoever's on the other end of the line will still be able to understand you.

 The mic has decent noise handling.
-It struggles to separate your voice from background noise in busy environments like subway and train stations.
-You may need to take calls from a quieter environment.
+It struggles to separate your voice from background noise in busy environments like subway and train stations, though, so you may need to take calls from a quieter environment.

 The JBL Tune 760NC have great Bluetooth connectivity.
-You can pair them with up to two devices at once, which is handy if you switch audio sources frequently.
-The manufacturer also says that they support Google Fast Pair, which lets you quickly connect to an Android device, but we don't test for this.
-Unfortunately, their latency is quite high with PCs and iOS and Android devices, so they aren't suitable for streaming video.
-That said, some apps compensate for latency differently, so your real-world experience can vary.
+You can pair them with up to two devices simultaneously, which is handy if you switch audio sources frequently.
+The manufacturer also says they support Google Fast Pair, which lets you quickly connect to an Android device.
+Unfortunately, their latency is quite high with PCs, iOS, and Android devices, so they aren't suitable for video streaming.
+Some apps compensate for latency differently, so it's worth checking for this with your favorite apps.

 You can plug these headphones into your PC to receive audio.
 They're also compatible with Bluetooth-enabled PCs; however, their latency is likely too high to be suitable for gaming.

-You can plug the JBL Tune 760NC into your PS4 or PS5 controller to receive audio.
+You can plug them into your PS4 or PS5 controller to receive audio.
 However, you can't use the mic to talk to teammates.

-You can plug these headphones into the controller for your Xbox One or Xbox Series X. However, you can only receive audio, and you can't use the mic to communicate with teammates.
+You can plug these headphones into your Xbox One or Xbox Series X controller.
+However, you can only receive audio, and you can't use the mic to communicate with teammates.